fasalzaman/azure-machine-learning-quickstarts/aml-python-sdk/quickstart-1.3/automl-azure-portal/README.md

 ## Step 2: Download the Script Files

 1. Select **Download Scoring Script** link.
-This will download `scoring.py` file to your local disk.
+This will download `scoring.py` file to your virtual machine
 2. Select **Download Environment Script** link.
-This will download `condaEnv.yml` file to your local disk.
+This will download `condaEnv.yml` file to your virtual machine.

 <img src="./images/016_DownloadScripts.png" width="70%" height="70%" title="Download the Script Files">